COMS 133 Introduction to Mass Media (each semester)

 This course explores the history and development of the internet and the various communication media that have emerged from it, such as email, websites, blogs, IM, listservs, mobile networks, podcasts, multi-player online games, virtual environments, etc. Through reading and discussion, students will consider how these technologies have impacted daily life, interpersonal relationships, and American culture.
 (HBSSM)

-COMS 247 Electronic News Gathering (next offered: spring '16)
+COMS 247 Electronic News Gathering (last offered: Spring '14)

 In the modern technological environment, journalists construct the news for a variety of media in a style that is fast-paced, visual, and highly standardized.
 This project-based course explores the process of establishing a story focus, gathering appropriate audio and video, scripting, presentation, and final editing to produce spot news packages.
 At the same time, students will be challenged to critique both the process, as well as the structure of the news industry, and to consider social, legal, ethical, and aesthetic issues that affect audience perceptions of newsworthy events.
 Prerequisites: COMS 133, or consent of the instructor.
 (W, S)

-COMS 270 Rethinking Freedoms of Religion, Speech & Press (next offered: Fall '14)
+COMS 270 Rethinking Freedoms of Religion, Speech & Press (last offered: Fall '14)

 The First Amendment to the U.S. Constitution guarantees freedom of speech and the press, along with freedoms of religion and assembly.
 This course reviews the history of the First Amendment with a particular focus on media law and Supreme Court decisions, and will examine the ethics of news reporting on controversial matters.